 The purpose of the public meetings is to share data and information related to traffic, mobility and safety issues and gather input.

 The Technical Work Group (TWG) includes engineers and planners from San Antonio, Leon Valley and Bexar County.
 TWG also includes representatives from the Alamo Area Council of Governments, Alamo Area Metropolitan Planning Organization, Alamo Regional Mobility Authority, Northside Independent School District and VIA Metropolitan Transit.
 TWG is instrumental in providing TxDOT feedback and relaying project information back to administration and elected officials.

-At key milestones throughout the project, TxDOT will seek public input on the SH 16 project by utilizing online surveys.
+TxDOT will seek public input on the SH 16 project at key milestones throughout the project by utilizing online surveys.
 The results of these surveys will be summarized into a report and utilized for project development.

 TxDOT San Antonio District